farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Danger Sense.** You have an almost preternatural capacity for detecting danger.
 Your Notice skill works unimpeded by conditions like total concealment, darkness, or other sensory impairments in situations where someone or something intends to harm you.
 (Fate Core, p.117)
 - **Saw It Coming.** (requires Danger Sense.)
 When you are ambushed, gain +2 to any defend rolls you make in the first exchange. (adapted from Spirit of the Century SRD, §6.3.2)
 - **The Eye Gazes in All Directions.** You are never surprised.
 Even if it’s only by a moment, you are always forewarned of the unexpected.
 (Fate System Toolkit, p.93)
-- **Sentry.** You have the ability to wait, devoting your full effort to watchfulness, for hours on end. +2 to defend with Notice whenever you are tired. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **Sentry.** You have the ability to wait, devoting your full effort to watchfulness, for hours on end. +2 to defend with Notice whenever you are tired.
 - **Take It All In.** Once per scene you can spend a fate point (and a few minutes of observation) to make a special Notice roll representing opening your senses to a location.
 For each shift you make on this roll you discover or create an aspect related to direct observation on the scene, though you may only invoke one of them for free. (adapted from Spirit of the Century SRD, §6.3.2)

 ### New Actions

 - **Body Language Reader.** You can use Notice in place of Empathy to learn the aspects of a target through observation.
 (Fate Core, p.117)
 - **Master of the Tell.** (requires Notice Tell.)
-Long practice has made you incomparably good at noticing the mannerisms that accompany deception. +2 to Notice when using it to defend against Deceive. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+Long practice has made you incomparably good at noticing the mannerisms that accompany deception. +2 to Notice when using it to defend against Deceive.
 - **Notice Tell.** Your keen senses allow you to pick up on the subtle clues that indicate when a person is lying.
-You may use Notice to defend against Deceive. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use Notice to defend against Deceive.
 - **Reactive Shot.** You can use Notice instead of Shoot to make quick, reactive shots that don’t involve a lot of aiming.
 However, because you’re having a knee-jerk reaction, you’re not allowed to concretely identify your target before using this stunt.
 So, for example, you might be able to shoot at someone you see moving in the bushes with this stunt, but you won’t be able to tell if it’s friend or foe before you pull the trigger.
 Choose carefully!
 (Fate Core, p.117)

 ### Other

 - **The Advantage of Familiarity.** There are benefits to knowing a place really well.
-Pick a location or a small neighbourhood. +2 to Notice while you are in that area. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+Pick a location or a small neighbourhood. +2 to Notice while you are in that area.
 - **Attention!** You have been trained to follow orders instantly in combat.
-When determining turn order for a physical conflict, you may use an ally's Notice skill instead of your own. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+When determining turn order for a physical conflict, you may use an ally's Notice skill instead of your own.
 - **Game Hunter’s Eye.** Choose a type of animal.
 You gain +2 to create advantage or overcome with Notice to spot that kind of animal.
 (Peter Blake)
 - **Heightened Awareness.** +2 to defend with Notice during a physical conflict.
 (Peter Blake)
 - **Hidey-Holes.** +2 to create advantage with Notice based on finding a suitable location to stay hidden.
 (Peter Blake)